livechat/chat.io-docs/site/content/agent-api/api-reference/v0.4/README.md

 	"days": 5
 }
 ```
-* `days` - number of days the ban will last
+* `days` - the number of days the ban will last

 ## Scopes
-Empty object designates no scope, it means that all agents can see it.
+An empty object designates no scope, which means that all agents can see it.

  ```js
  {